 With your consent, information about you will be provided to:

-- the National Counties Group which consists of National Counties Building Society, National Counties Financial Services Limited and Counties Home Loan Management Limited.
+- the National Counties Group which consists of National Counties Building Society, Family Building Society, National Counties Financial Services Limited and Counties Home Loan Management Limited.
 Family Building Society is a trading name of National Counties Building Society.